By Daniel A. Bobrow, MBA (University of Chicago) & MBA (K.U.L. Belgium)

 The final key to connecting with callers is to get them to agree.
-This could mean agree to hear more about the practice, agree to make an appointment, agree to pay their bill on time, or any one of countless other desirable actions you want callers to take.
+This could mean agreeing to hear more about the practice, agreeing to make an appointment, agreeing to pay their bill on time, or any one of several other desirable actions you want callers to take.

 Perhaps the easiest way to accomplish this is to answer the caller’s question with another question.

 For instance, if someone calls your practice and asks “How much do you charge for a crown?”
 You might answer, “I can help you with that.
 My name is [your name].
-With whom am I speaking?”
-By that simple, but highly effective, sleight of word, you have just regained control of the conversation.
+To whom am I speaking?”
+By that simple, but highly effective, sleight of hand (word), you have just regained control of the conversation.